 Sporicidal agents should be used once weekly in place of a germicidal detergent for daily surface cleaning to help mitigate the risk of contamination with Bacillus and other spore-forming bacteria.

-At U.S. Micro Solutions, our microbiology laboratory is a licensed, accredited source for thorough, cutting edge environmental testing, including USP 797, Legionella, indoor environmental testing, healthcare & medical testing, water analysis, and identification of specific pathogens.
+At U.S. Micro Solutions, our microbiology laboratory is a licensed, accredited source for thorough and accurate environmental testing, including USP 797, Legionella, indoor air quality, healthcare & medical device, water analysis, and identification of specific pathogens.
 Visit our Laboratory Services page to learn more.

 Give us a call at 724-853-4047 or contact us online via our Contact page.